Backpacking the Colorado Collegiate Loop

 SLEEPING BAG

 The Enlightened Equipment Revelation 20 quilt served me well, but I am a warm sleeper and don’t mind a predawn start if I'm too cold to sleep.
 A 20-degree mummy bag is our recommendation for most backpackers and would be appropriate for the popular July and August season.
 Consider a warmer sleeping system for a late September trip like mine.
-While we don't have a sleeping quilt guide yet, see our Best Sleeping Bags guide for more recommendations.
+See our Best Backpacking Quilts guide or our Best Sleeping Bags guide for more recommendations.

 SLEEPING PAD